Shaman King: Flowers

 Shaman King: Flowers (シャーマンキングFLOWERS, Shāman Kingu Furawāzu) is a Japanese manga series written and illustrated by Hiroyuki Takei.
 It is a sequel to Takei's original manga series Shaman King.
-It was serialized in Shueisha's Jump X from April 2012 to October 2014, with its chapters collected in six tankōbon volumes.
+It was serialized in Shueisha's Jump X manga magazine from April 2012 to October 2014, with its chapters collected in six tankōbon volumes.
 An anime television series by Bridge aired from January to April 2024.

 The manga series was followed by Shaman King: The Super Star, which was published from 2018 to 2024.

 Plot

 Shaman King: Flowers follows the adventures of Hana Asakura (Anna and Yoh's son) and his adventures in the Shaman world, as well as with the Asakura clan.
 It also follows the lives of the next generation of the original cast of Shaman King.

 Media

 Manga

-Shaman King: Flowers, written and illustrated by Hiroyuki Takei, was serialized in Shueisha's Jump X from April 10, 2012, to October 10, 2014.
+Written and illustrated by Hiroyuki Takei, Shaman King: Flowers was serialized in Shueisha's Jump X manga magazine from April 10, 2012, to October 10, 2014.
 Shueisha collected its chapters in six tankōbon volumes, released from August 10, 2012, to December 19, 2014.
 Kodansha republished the volumes digitally in 2019.

 In July 2020, Kodansha USA announced the digital English language release of the Shaman Kings spin-offs, and Shaman King: Flowers was originally scheduled to start its release on August 11 of that same year; however, it was delayed, and the six volumes were released from October 20 to December 22 of that same year.
 They were released in print from May 2, 2023, to January 16, 2024.